Newton Longville: Amenities

 Newton Longville Church of England Combined School is a mixed, voluntary controlled primary school, that takes children between the ages of four and eleven.
 It has slightly over 200 pupils.

-Salden Chase
+Salden Place

-In 2009 Buckinghamshire County Council proposed a new settlement called "Salden Chase" outside Newton Longville, however due to an extended planning process work has not commenced on the development.
+In 2009 Buckinghamshire County Council proposed a new settlement called "Salden Chase" outside Newton Longville.

+The development was later renamed Salden Park, and subsequently Salden Place by the developer Taylor Wimpey.

+Construction on the eastern initial phase commenced in late 2024, and the first homes are set to be delivered by the end of 2025.
+Meanwhile, work on the western initial phase commenced in mid-2025.